 - A chain of 100 hotels saved $4.1 million.

 The object lesson of the study was that on a large enough scale, even minor improvements in energy efficiency can result in significant savings.
+Such costs can become even more efficient when combined with affordable industrial gas and electricity rates.
+Industrial utility costs can be lowered not only through energy-efficient upgrades but also by searching for cheaper industrial electricity and gas rates.

 While industrial companies use a significant amount of electricity and natural gas to power the industrial equipment that forms the backbone of their operations, a 2009 study by Natural Resources Canada found that space heating accounted for 50% of all Canadian commercial and institutional energy consumption.

-This suggests that industrial companies can make massive reductions in their annual energy consumption by installing modern energy efficient HVAC systems.
+This suggests that industrial companies can make massive reductions in their annual energy consumption by installing modern energy-efficient HVAC systems.
 In addition, implementing the following steps can further improve overall heating and cooling efficiency:

 - Ensuring that all buildings are effectively insulated.